Critical thinking [en, wiki] is appreciated as a quality, most looked for in the educational process.

-Good use of critical thinking: evaluating the in-house resources and reconfiguring assignments within; patterning the dynamics of the system; analysing the complexity through a mix of conflicting truths; identifies the optimum functionality; runs meta-analyses; providing persuading demonstrations; identifying key actors to influence; managing flexibility and open systems; creating frameworks of interpreting data; draws warranted conclusions and generalizations; diagnoses the differences that make the differences and re-configures the system; self-improving by attacking self-diagnosed faults with practical counter-measures; self-efficacy; offers independence; aligning conflicting alternatives; designing creative methodology; supervizes mergers & acquisitions; project writing; enforcing discipline; (sometimes) supervising/developing matrix organizations.
+Good use of critical thinking: evaluating the in-house resources and reconfiguring assignments within; patterning the dynamics of the system; analyzing the complexity through a mix of conflicting truths; identifies the optimum functionality; runs meta-analyses; providing persuading demonstrations; identifying key actors to influence; managing flexibility and open systems; creating frameworks of interpreting data; draws warranted conclusions and generalizations; diagnoses the differences that make the differences and re-configures the system; self-improving by attacking self-diagnosed faults with practical counter-measures; self-efficacy; offers independence; aligning conflicting alternatives; designing creative methodology; supervises mergers & acquisitions; project writing; enforcing discipline; (sometimes) supervising/developing matrix organizations.

 Bad use of critical thinking: overanalyzing; using limited frames of references in analyzing a system, especially concerning the risks; delivers powerful systems to be used in unethical manners; creates dependence; overwhelming oneself with the power of the role, of the position; overlooking a self-replicating problem by misprioritization.

 No use of critical thinking: All experts must use critical thinking.
 At this level, critical thinking is inherent and is mostly targeted towards wisdom.

 Alternative use of critical thinking in cooperative thinking: designing a team of experts; designing self-sustaining communities; creating mechanisms of win-win-win (everybody wins, even those not explicitly involved); designing new frames of references; developing new technology generations; designing operating systems (and I am not referring to Windows vs. Open Source); communicates effectively with others in figuring out solutions to complex problems.